 Jay is a Korea Foundation Associate Professor in Korean Studies and Research Coordinator for the Migration, Gender, and Environment cluster at the Asia Institute.
 Song conducts research in the areas of North Korea, human rights and Asian migration.
 Her current research projects focus on Korean migration to Australia using complexity theory.
 More information

-Dr Daejeong Choi, Senior Lecturer in Management
+Dr Daejeong Choi, Associate Professor in Management

 Dr Jonathan Glade, Lecturer in Korean and Japanese Studies